Pamo Valley Trails Plan

 What happens next:

 -SDMBA will continue to engage any interested groups and the local and regional community regarding this plan and its implementation.
-SDMBA will begin a fundraising campaign to raise $15,000 by March 15, 2018.
+SDMBA has raised an additional $15,000 so far in 2018.
 These funds will further the design process and further fine tune our proposal to the Forest Service.
 SDMBA will continue to raise funds through 2018 for the building phase through a mixture of grants, community, corporate and industry support, as the Forest Service does not have the budget for these types of proposals.

 -NEPA process scheduled fiscal year 2018 has already been started by Forest Service Staff.
 Based on NEPA findings Palomar Ranger District will be able to make a decision on moving forward with proposed trails in mid 2018.Questions? firstname.lastname@example.org